 The Super Bowl is quite easily the biggest show on earth.
-The culmination of the NFL’s American Football season breaks viewing records on an annual basis and a staggering 114 million viewers tuned in to 2015’s matchup between the Seattle Seahawks and the New England Patriots.
+The culmination of the NFL’s American Football season breaks viewing records on an annual basis and a staggering 111 million viewers tuned in to 2016’s matchup between the Denver Broncos and the Carolina Panthers.

 In the early ’90s, the half-time performance were characterised by lame marching band, but in more recent years have come to feature bonafide pop superstars.
 Michael Jackson, The Rolling Stones and Prince are just a few of the gigantic names to have performed at the show.
-In a continuation of the trend, Coldplay with team up with Beyonce will follow in their footsteps.
-Hard to think of two bigger acts in 2016, eh?
+In a continuation of the trend, Lady Gaga will follow in their footsteps this year.
+Hard to think of a bigger act in 2017 eh?